sporkmonger/addressable/README.md

 $ gem install idn-ruby
 ```

 Optionally you can turn on the strict mode which will raise exceptions in case of invalid hostname during IDNA conversion.
 The default (`false`) silently ignores them and keeps the hostname unchanged.
-The strictness will depend on the backend used, libidn2 is stricted than libidn1 for example.
+The strictness will depend on the backend used, libidn2 is stricter than libidn1 for example.
 ```ruby
 Addressable::IDNA.backend.strict_mode = true # default: false
 ```